 This post may contain affiliate links.

-This Mexican Chopped Salad is perfect for a summer picnic or bbq and is so easy to make with less than 10 ingredients.
+This Mexican Chopped Salad is perfect for a summer picnic or bbq and is easy to make with less than 10 ingredients.
 Grilled corn, black beans, and avocado are tossed together with crunchy romaine and a lime vinaigrette for tons of flavor in every bite.

 Why You’ll Love This Recipe